 There is no cost for an EIN and it only takes a few minutes to get.

 New Jersey Sales Tax Certificate – Businesses selling products at retail (both physical and digital products) and certain services are required to collect sales tax.
-In order to collect sales tax, businesses need to register for a Sales Tax Certificate from the New Jersey Department of the Treasury.
+In order to collect sales tax, businesses need to register for a Sales Tax Certificate of Authority from the New Jersey Department of the Treasury.

 Resale Certificate – Businesses purchasing merchandise to resell will usually want to obtain an New Jersey Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.